 "Otis Redding - the original, and still the ultimate, King Of Soul" - Barney Hoskins, MOJO Magazine.

 "I've since heard it (I've Been Loving You Too Long To Stop Now) recorded by Tina Turner, Aretha Franklin, Joe Cocker.
 I recorded it.
 And I STILL say it was Otis's song.
 I was just the conduit.
 I never would've approached it the way he approached it.
-He sang 'I've been loving you' and then just paused and let you think about it: I've been what?.
+He sang 'I've been' and then just paused and let you think about it: I've been what?.
 Okay, 'loving you'.
 And then he stopped again!
 Then 'too long'.
 He made 'long' a ten syllable word!
 When he sang 'You've grown tired', that was every wail and cry and moan that any man has ever sung.
 It was a statement.
 It was a paragraph.
 It was just beautiful!" - Jerry Butler, on the song he co-wrote with Redding in a Buffalo, NY hotel room on tour.

 "The definitive soul ballad... a glorious display of begging and pleading." - Joe Sasfy, Time/Life Music, on Redding's 1965 hit "I've Been Loving You Too Long (To Stop Now)".